Site menu

 Two students working together with their laptops open outside.

 Peer Mentoring is a formal relationship in which a student who has studied at UWL for a year or more shares their experience to guide and support another student.
-Whether you sign up as a Mentor or a Mentee, peer mentoring can help to enhance your academic and social confidence.
+Whether you sign up as a Mentor or a Mentee, Peer Mentoring can help to enhance your academic and social confidence.

 Peer Mentoring programmes at UWL